WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

 ### SHAP values and Partial Dependence Plots (PDPs)

 - While feature importance and feature importance give you a single score to indicate how important a feature is to a model's performance, SHAP values complemented with partial dependence plots provide a more granular visual display of how much each feature contributes to the model's prediction for each data point
-- Y-axis of PDPs represents expected predicted probability of customer being high risk given the value of the feature on the X-axis
+- Y-axis of PDPs represents expected probability of customer being high risk given the value of the feature on the X-axis
 - <img src="../data/image/2023-08-26-12-40-16.png"  width="1000">

 ### Prescriptive analytics